DerGuru/The-Resonant/General/rae_communications.md

 - **Carrier swamped**: the physical carrier is already dominated by a **steady external drive** (industrial motor, train wheel scream, PA feedback).

 ### Soft interference (degrades quality; possible with workarounds)
-  basically everything that will make listening harder will make it harder for RAE and uses more invest from Jason, but it will make it also harder for RAE to be deteceted
+  basically everything that will make listening harder will make it harder for RAE and/or uses more invest from Jason, but it will make it also harder for RAE to be deteceted

 - **Broadband vibration/noise floor** (subway, heavy HVAC, server rooms),
   - workaround efficiancy depends on the number of source to add harmonics to